TheTechTeen/RubyCourse/L02 Variables/variables.md

 => nil
 ```

 As you see, the second time we output the variable, there was no trace of the first assignment.
 The info was gone.
 If you want to keep a variable's info and yet reassign it, you must make a new variable.
-By the way, from now on I am not going to show the => nil anymore.
+By the way, from now on I am not going to show the `=> nil` anymore.

 ## Naming A Variable

 Names for variables are pretty lenient, but be sure not to use a name that has already been used.
 Also, use only letters, numbers, and underscores(_).
-However, never start a variable name with a number, and if you start the name with a capital letter, Ruby will yell at you if you try to change it(It's a bad practice anyway).
+However, never start a variable name with a number, and if you start the name with a capital letter, Ruby will yell at you if you try to change it.
 For example:

 ```
 001: Test = 100